Story by: Maggie Roetker on April 27, 2016

 People with Type 1 diabetes must test their blood sugar five or more times per day.
 Treatment includes taking multiple insulin injections or using an insulin pump every day, along with maintaining proper diet and exercise.
 There is currently no cure.

-In 2013, a $5 million gift to the Children’s Hospital Foundation from the Lift a Life Foundation established the Wendy Novak Diabetes Center at Norton Children’s Hospital.
+In 2013, a $5 million gift to the Children’s Hospital Foundation from the Lift a Life Foundation established the Wendy Novak Diabetes Institute at Norton Children’s Hospital.
 Established in 1999 through a charitable trust by David and Wendy Novak, the Lift a Life Foundation provides innovative grants to nonprofit partners serving Kentucky.